thomasgilgenast/hic3defdr/README.md

 ![](images/dvr.png)

-It's possible to use the the one-dimensional distance dependence curve to to convert distances to means and plot these figures with mean on the x-axis.
+It's possible to use the the one-dimensional distance dependence curve to convert distances to means and plot these figures with mean on the x-axis.
 To do this, pass `xaxis='mean'`.

     >>> _ = h.plot_dispersion_fit('ES', xaxis='mean', yaxis='var', logx=True, logy=True, outfile='mvr.png')

 ![](images/mvr.png)

 At low mean and high distance, the distance dependence curve flattens out and the data become more noisy, making this conversion unreliable.

 It's also possible to show the dispersion fitted at just one distance scale, overlaying the sample mean and sample variance across replicates for each pixel as a blue hexbin plot: